golden-pan/GhostMoney-MvM-TF2/README.md

   - Helps prevent unwanted Medic revives
   - After wave fail/restart, it is locked for 8 seconds in case you die between old and new round state

+- Auto Disconnect
+  - Automatically disconnects at the end of the match

 - Configurable hotkeys for main features

 - Cleanup function available for stuck upgrade-related states (default: **K**)